denbuzze/denbuzze.github.com/_posts/2011-09-23-managing-an-open-source-project.markdown

 But if you don't let other people know what you're up to and show them how passionate you are, how will they ever want to join your project?

-Open-source is all about collaboration,
-Which in the end allows your project to adapt and improve.
+Open-source is all about collaboration, which in the end allows your project to adapt and improve.
 And that's what really matters in the end.

 ###Be clear about your goals